henrysky/astroNN/README.md

 Only Keras with Tensorflow backend is supported

-Multi-gpu training is not supported, however you can run multiple models separately on your multi-gpu system.
+Multi-gpu training is not supported.

 ```
 Python 3.6 or above